-In alignment with the California Community Colleges Climate Action and Sustainability, the Plan will attempt to decrease districtwide energy use intensity compared to the 2012-13 baseline established in the 2015 Sustainability Plan.
+In alignment with the California Community Colleges Climate Action and Sustainability, the Plan will attempt to decrease districtwide energy use intensity compared to the 2012-13 baseline established in the 2015 Sustainability Plan and reevaluate benchmark in context of major campus expansions.
 Energy use intensity is calculated as the energy, both electricity and natural gas, used per area of building space.